learn step by step

 There is a host of subjects to explore and enjoy.

-In this section, you will find a step by step method to start your first wood burning onto wood and the required pyrography accessories.
+In this section, you will find a step by step method to start your first wood burning onto any natural surface – and the required pyrography accessories.

 By following these wood burning tips and tricks for beginners you will have a well-prepared base to work on, and a properly finished and protected original artwork.